Larry Gardner: Death and legacy

 Gardner died on March 11, 1976, in St. George, Vermont.

-In its December 27, 1989, issue commemorating the millennium, Sports Illustrated named Gardner as one of the Top 50 Vermont athletes of the 20th century.
+In its December 27, 1999, issue commemorating the millennium, Sports Illustrated named Gardner as one of the Top 50 Vermont athletes of the 20th century.
 Gardner was inducted to the Boston Red Sox Hall of Fame in 2000.
 In 2012 Gardner was inducted into the Vermont Sports Hall of Fame.

+The Vermont chapter of the Society for American Baseball Research, located in Burlington, is named in honor of Gardner.